repetitioestmaterstudiorum/wb-receivables-app/README.md

 - React (Hooks - only FCs), React Router
 - react-bootstrap and sass
 - some npm packages that always come in handy: axios, dotenv, body-parser, moment-timezone
-- Sendgrid's Inbound Parse Webhook
+- Sendgrid's Inbound Parse Webhook and multer server-side